microsoft/LightGBM/R-package/README.md

 ```
 ### OSX installation

-The default installation cannot successfully in OSX because clang in OSX doesn't support OpenMP.
+The default installation cannot successfully complete in OSX because clang doesn't support OpenMP.

-You can use following script to change default compiler to gcc, then compile LightGBM R package:
+You can use the following script to change default compiler to gcc, then compile LightGBM R package:

 ```bash
 brew install gcc --without-multilib